-The issue: Recruitment into armed groups & reintegration into society
+The issue: Recruitment into armed groups and reintegration into society

-The life experience of children who have been involved with armed groups is very different from that of other children and young people.
-They have held unusually adult roles, often having had the power of life and death over others and experienced traumas most of us never will.
+The life experience of child soldiers is very different from that of other children.
+They have held unusually adult roles, often having had the power of life and death over others.
 They may even have had children of their own.
-In other ways they are often less developed than others of their age, having dropped out of school before or after they were recruited and being accustomed to obeying orders and not thinking independently.
-This makes returning to society particularly difficult.
+In other ways they are often less developed than others of their age, having dropped out of school and being accustomed to obeying orders and not thinking independently.
+Moreover, most Colombians have been scarred one way or another by the conflict; having been recruited as minors, former child soldiers are also victims of this violence, but many Colombians either do not understand or do not accept this.

 How CRAN is addressing this issue